kolbeMosh/Event-Horizon/api/README.md

 **Server Route**

 The server route is used for creating new servers and getting all of their messages.
-There is only one subroute so far and it is `/server/add/:serverName`.
+There are three subroute so far and it is `/server/add/:serverName`, `/server/message/send/:serverName-:serverID/:message`, and `/server/message/get/:serverName-:serverID`.
 The response will be **200** if it created the server sucsesfully, else it will return an error code **406**.
+When getting messages instead of just returning response code **200**, it will return the **JSON** of the messages.